+How long do pre-employment steps take to complete?

 +Do I need to bring money?

-It is recommended that you bring anywhere between $200-250 or more in cash and, if possible, a major credit card for emergencies or to cover costs until you receive your first pay.
+It is recommended that you bring $200-250 or more in cash and, if possible, a major credit card for emergencies and to cover costs until you receive your first pay.

 +How do I get paid?